Committees

 Nominating Committee

-Nominating Committee Member
+Nominating Committee Chair- Elect

 The Communication Committee is responsible for providing timely and comprehensive information to NOBIDAN members about programs, workshops, upcoming meetings, activities, governmental issues through various communication channels, including our quarterly e-newsletter, social media, and email.
 See below for our Communication Committee leaders.